Softwarovy-projekt/Documentation/README.md

 ### Parser

 The parser can be divided into two parts.
 We call the first part low-level parser which handles navigation between CIL meta tables and streams.
+This part consists mostly of data classes that corrsepond to the tables as defined in the ECMA-335 standard.

 The second part is contained in dedicated symbol factories focusing on a small part of the metadata.

 #### Low-level parser